As an Amazon Associate I earn from qualifying purchases.

 - Local Newspapers and Grocery Stores.
 Newspapers printers are notorious for creating huge amounts of waste.
 Whether they are misprints or just leftovers, large bales or newspaper gets recycled or thrown away all the time.
 In conjunction with this, grocery stores that stock free newspapers/classifieds/etc. end up throwing away all the extras when they get new stock.
 Reach out to your local stores or Newspapers and ask if they have a day when they toss things and offer to take it off their hands for free!

 - Stores.
-If you are shipping a speciality item, odds are you can score a free box from a friendly local store.
+If you are shipping a specialty item, odds are you can score a free box from a friendly local store.
 When we ship bikes or guitars we head down to our local bike or guitar shop and ask if they have any leftover boxes.
-More often than not the answer is yes and you can get a box meant for you item for nothing!
+More often than not the answer is yes and you can get a box meant for your item for nothing!

 - Craigslist/FB Marketplace.
 After people move they typically end up with tons of boxes as well as packing material.
 You can either put an ad up saying you’re looking for packing materials or simply search for ads of people trying to give their away!